tybottorff/bottorffdocs/notes/literature_notes.md

  - TCR α may make multiple rearrangements on each chromosome
 # Multisystem immune-related adverse events associated with immune checkpoint inhibitors for treatment of non-small cell lung cancer
  - multisystem irAEs associated with improved survival from ICIs in NSCLC (adjusting for treatment duration)
+# Myocarditis in Cynomolgus monkeys following treatment with immune checkpoint inhibitors
+ - **increased proliferation of CD4 and CD8 T cells, increased in activated T cells and TCMs in blood, spleen, lymph nodes**
 # Negative binomial additive model for RNA-Seq data analysis
 ## Methods for differential expression analysis
  - DESeq2, edgeR (based on negative binomial regression to model gene counts)